EL-BID/SmartReader/README-EN.md

 1. The server should at least have a memory of 20GB and RAM of 4GB.
 The program takes space up to around 3GB minimum.
 2. A good internet connection is also recommended as large chunk of data is downloaded during the server configuration.
 3. We recommend installing the application on a CentOS distribution.

 ###### Installing Python (3.*)
 NOTE: Make sure you are using python3.
 First check if python3 is already installed on the server.
 If not, please follow the following steps:
 `sudo yum -y install https://centos7.iuscommunity.org/ius-release.rpm sudo yum -y install python36u`

 ##### Installing pip

-sudo yum -y install python36u-pip sudo pip install –upgrade pip
+`sudo yum -y install python36u-pip sudo pip install –upgrade pip`

-Confirm the pip installation with pip -V
+Confirm the pip installation with `pip -V`

 ###### Installing MongoDB for data storage:
 1. Navigate to the home folder
 2. Click here for MongoDB installation steps.
 If link doesn’t work, copy and paste the following url  into your browser https://www.digitalocean.com/community/tutorials/how-to-install-mongodb-on-centos-7

 ######Importing Code from a remote git server:
-Clone the repository using the command git clone (git repository url).
+Clone the repository using the command git clone https://github.com/EL-BID/SmartReader.git.

 ###### Create an environment
 1. Create a new folder for the project and navigate to that folder
-2. Create virtual environment and install python3 in the environment using the following command: python3.6 -m venv my_env (where my_env is the name of environment)
+2. Create virtual environment and install python3 in the environment using the following command:
+`python3.6 -m venv my_env` (where my_env is the name of environment)
-3. Activate the newly created environment by typing: source my_env/bin/activate
+3. Activate the newly created environment by typing: `source my_env/bin/activate`
-4. To deactivate the environment type: deactivate
+4. To deactivate the environment type: `deactivate`

 ######Installing dependencies:
 1. Activate the newly created virtual environment
 2. Navigate to cloned repository